 Students interested in working while in the UK will need to obtain a special visa.
 Please refer to the UK Visa Information for further details.

 Your program fee does not include the cost of international air travel to Great Britain.
 Please see the Estimate of Additional Expenses for your program for an estimated cost of airfare.
 Make sure to review your country's Travel Page prior to booking your flights.

-Allow $20-30 per day for meals and basic expenses during your first couple of weeks in-country.
+Expect to spend extra on meals and basic expenses during your first couple of weeks in-country as you settle into your term-time accommodation.
 See your program dates for information about Arcadia and on-campus orientation dates.

 Special Course Fees

 Some universities assess a special course fee for physical sciences, engineering, drama, psychology, music or computer science.
 If you are studying one of these subjects while abroad, check with your program manager to determine if you are subject to an additional fee for your courses.
 Each university has its own policy.
 Some assess a fee for every special course taken, while others assess the fee only if a certain portion of courses are taken within one of these departments.